VandyHacks/vh-guide-pipeline/src/client/pages/hacker-guide.md

 -   **Open-saurus Rex** - Want to learn about Open Source and JavaScript through the Chrome Dino game?
 Come to the beginner-level workshop to learn about web technology and make a game in the process!
 Learn more at: [Workshops & Hackpacks | VandyHacks VI](https://learn.vandyhacks.org/)

 -   **SlackBot Workshop** - Come by to learn about auth, registration, deployment, and the creation of a SlackBot that you can use in your own workspaces.
-[Workshops & Hackpacks | VandyHacks VI](https://learn.vandyhacks.org/)
+Learn more at: [Workshops & Hackpacks | VandyHacks VI](https://learn.vandyhacks.org/)

 # <a name="resources"></a>Resources